TomWaterton/sandbox/markdown-syntax-simple.md

 ## Markdown - basic syntax
-(I'll use the format: heading / Markdown syntax / how this is then rendered)
+(I'll use the following format: heading / Markdown syntax / how this is then rendered)

 #### Headings